caronc/apprise/README.md

 # The followin would actually match the URL ID's of 1. and .2 above
 apprise storage list f 0
 ```
+When using the CLI, Persistent storage is set to the operational mode of `auto` by default, you can change this by providing `--storage-mode=` (`-SM`) during your calls.
+If you want to ensure it's always set to a value of your choice.

 For more information on persistent storage, [visit here](https://github.com/caronc/apprise/wiki/persistent_storage).

 ## API Persistent Storage Commands
-By default, no persistent storage is set to be in `MEMORY` mode for those building from within the Apprise API.
+For developers, persistent storage is set in the operational mode of `memory` by default.

-It's at the developers discretion to enable it.
-But should you choose to do so, it's as easy as including the information in the `AppriseAsset()` object prior to the initialization of your `Apprise()` instance.
+It's at the developers discretion to enable it (by switching it to either `auto` or `flush`).
+Should you choose to do so: it's as easy as including the information in the `AppriseAsset()` object prior to the initialization of your `Apprise()` instance.

 For example:
 ```python